arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

   So, for example Helios (base cast and recast times are 2.5 sec) affects 8 players and have potency 300: `(300 * 8) / 2.5 = 960`.

-* oGKD skills are skills that are instant and don’t trigger global skills cooldown.
+* oGCD skills are skills that are instant and don’t trigger global skills cooldown.
 * Overhealing is healing a target when it’s HP is already full.
 You can’t evade it altogether, but general consensus is that too much overhealing is bad.
 It